sigasi/sigasi_insights/content/manual/config.md

 * Line numbers: What line is this?
 * Quick Diff: Did this file change?
 * Folding: hiding pieces of code from view
-* Markers: error markers, warnings and bookmarks.
+* Markers: error markers, warnings, and bookmarks.

 There is not much to configure about markers, but the other categories can be turned on or off.

-## Line numbers
+## Line Numbers

 To enable line numbers, right-click in the gutter and select **Show Line Numbers**.